Gositi/discord-fs/README.md

 - Files are readable and downloadable by anyone with access to the filesystem channel
 - FAT stored locally, two clients cannot operate on the same filesystem

+## Bugs
+Here is a list of all known bugs, prioritized in functionality impact.

+### Critical
+These bugs will be fixed in the next patch release.
+- Opening existing files to write fails with errno 30 (read-only filesystem)

+### Important
+These bugs will either be fixed in the next patch release or minor release.
+- Uploading to Discord when the bot reloads can result in a corrupted FAT

+### Other
+These bugs will be fixed whenever there is time, but most likely in a future minor release.

 ## Roadmap
 Updated versions of this program will be released continuously, and there is no guarantee that new versions won't break data stored in older versions.
 I will try and keep to semantic versioning though, so patch releases _should_ generally be safe.